mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 ##### Steps for 2d

-1. The user edits a `NULL` value in a column set to number type.
+1. The user edits a `NULL` value in a column set to `number` type.
-2. The user double-clicks the cell to enter edit mode.
+2. The user double-clicks the cell to enter `edit mode`.
-3. The user exists in edit mode without making any changes.
+3. The user leaves `edit mode` without making any changes.
-4. The `NULL` value remains.
+4. The `NULL` value remains unchanged.

 ### Scenario 3: User sets a value to `NULL`